TomasAnderson/Yunnan-Education-Project/README.md

 ##### Data Source

-1) For each school, we have two files:
+a) For each school, we have two files:

-  a. class schedules (time, class, teacher, etc)
+  1. class schedules (time, class, teacher, etc)

-  b. class and its classroom number
+  2. class and its classroom number

-2) For log files, we have the following schema:
+b) For log files, we have the following schema:

   ​	time stamp + process Id, process name

 ##### Desired Clean Output